Personal email: email@example.com; high school prospects please use firstname.lastname@example.org

 Michelle McKinnon, Gina Knutson and Amanda Stacevicz each earned second team All-CAA honors during Wohlbach's first year, while McKinnon was also a CAA All-Rookie Team selection.

-Delaware finished 15-41-1 during the 2012 campaign, and again finished fourth in the CAA to quailify for the league tournament.
+Delaware finished 15-41-1 during the 2012 campaign, and again placed fourth in the CAA to qualify for the league tournament.
 The Blue Hens then produced a record-setting 2013 season by winning 35 games, the second most in program history and one shy of the school record set in 2000.
 UD established a new record by winning nine consecutive league games, while their 12 conference wins rank second in program history.

 Individually, second team All-CAA selection Jessica Grisler set a new UD single season mark with 39 runs scored, while her 69 hits rank second in a single season.

-Wohlbach is currently serves on the Head Coaches Committee for the CAA, and served on the NCAA Rules Committee from 2012-13.
+Wohlbach currently serves on the Head Coaches Committee for the CAA, and served on the NCAA Rules Committee from 2012-13.